Deltafive-Piya/C-.v2/dotnetWeb/PortfolioII/build.md

+Some sections may not make sense in Github as they are not conditionally colored, in comparison to the view within VSCode.
 # <span style= "color: white;">Portfolio II</span>
 - The Portfolio II project will contain "About me" (root), "My Projects", and "Contact Me" pages, connected by links.
 - A Navbar will also be implimented